Complete API documentation for @photostructure/sqlite. This package provides 100% compatibility with Node.js's built-in SQLite module.

 });

-All errors thrown include enhanced information:
+All errors include additional information:

 interface SQLiteError extends Error {